AusTac/EnjinExportTool/README.md

 # Using the Tool

-[*WIP*] Launch the application using the debug exe located in the  bin\Debug\ folder.
-Enter the required fields to be able to process suucessfully.
+Launch the application using the debug exe located in the  bin\Debug\ folder.
+Enter the required fields to be able to process successfully (*currently wont actually do anything*).

 # Screenshots